Toniiiio/interviewr/README.md

 Test your candidates in R, Python, C++, SQL, Javascript,...

-Time is a limiting factor, especially at work.
+Time is a limiting factor at work.
 So we can´t give all the candidates a proper chance to demonstrate their coding and data science skills in an interview.

 `interviewr` automizes the process, like other online coding tests.
 But it is open source and free to use for everyone!